 The file size of Nintendo and Omega Force’s upcoming upcoming life simulator, Pokemon Pokopia, has been revealed.

 Fans have begun getting a hold of Japanese download cards for Pokemon Pokopia on the Nintendo Switch 2 several days prior to its launch.
-Twitter/X user Genki_JPN has shared screenshots of the from and rear of the packaging, revealing the game’s file size.
+Twitter/X user Genki_JPN has shared screenshots of the front and rear of the packaging, revealing the game’s file size.